walbourn/directx-sdk-samples-reworked/README.md

 * [Where is the DirectX SDK (2021 Edition)?](https://aka.ms/dxsdk)
 * [DirectX SDK Samples Catalog](https://walbourn.github.io/directx-sdk-samples-catalog/)
 * [The Zombie DirectX SDK](https://aka.ms/AA4gfea)

-> The remainder of the legacy DirectX SDK samples for Direct3D 10, Direct3D 9, etc. can be found [directx-sdk-legacy-samples](https://github.com/walbourn/directx-sdk-legacy-samples).
-These make use of the Microsoft.DXSDK.D3DX NuGet so also _DO NOT_ require the legacy DirectX SDK to build.

 ## Notices